Are you thinking about becoming a freelance writer?

-[Shameless plug- if you’re prepared to spend a bit more money, look into a Contena membership; through the training models (which you can complete in a weekend) we show you just what you need to work on and how to build your business.
-You also may have access to a Contena coach and you’ll have the ability to search for high-quality jobs that have been screened for you.
+[Shameless plug- if you’re prepared to spend a bit more money, look into a Contena Academy membership; through the training models (which you can complete in a weekend) we show you just what you need to work on and how to build your business.
+You also may have access to a Contena coach and you’ll have the ability to search for high-quality jobs that have been screened for you and a host of other great tools that help you find freelance writing jobs.
 Okay, plug over.]

 It’s important, especially at the beginning of your work, not to get distracted by all of the extra stuff that you could do.
 If your goal is to be a working freelance writer, then yes, you might want to have a website, but it can be simple, and you don’t have to start it now.